-The taste for the 'Picturesque' in English landscape gardening and architecture took hold by the late eighteenth century, seeking to emulate the landscapes of classical artists like Claude Lorraine and Salvator Rosa.
-Two principles proponents of the movement emerged, both from the landed gentry: Richard Payne Knight and Uvedale Price, each of whom published treatises on the subject.
+The taste for the 'Picturesque' in English landscape gardening and architecture took hold by the late eighteenth century, seeking to emulate the landscapes of classical artists such as Claude Lorraine (1600-82) and Salvator Rosa (1615-73).
+Two principles proponents of the movement emerged, both from the landed gentry: Richard Payne Knight (1750-1824) and Uvedale Price (1747-1829), each of whom published treatises on the subject.
 The debate became intense; criticisms were levelled at Repton's approach to landscape by both Knight and Payne.
 Repton published four treatises on landscape gardening, and was forced by defamation to defend his stance.